lowRISC/lowrisc-site/content/docs/minion-v0.4/index.md

 * Run-control debug for Rocket.

 ### Acknowledgements
-* Stefan Wallentowitz provided the trace debug system
+* Stefan Wallentowitz and Philipp Wagner provided the trace debug system
-* Philipp Wagner
-* Furkan Turan provided the zboard patches
+* Furkan Turan provided the zedboard patches
-* Philipp Jantscher
+* Philipp Jantscher did the initial tagged memory port to debug-v0.3

 ### Other useful sources of information